 Pomegranates are the size of large oranges, with reddish-pink leathery skin protecting a white membrane.
 Attached to this membrane are small seed sacs surrounded by a red pulp.
 Recent studies reveal that eating pomegranate fruit can contribute immensely to good health.

 Raw Pomegranate is mostly known for its rich content of antioxidants such as soluble polyphenols, tannins and anthocyanins which scavenge free radicals.
-Antioxidants are now considered essential for good health as they protect the body from molecules which cause premature aging and help prevent DNA damage that can lead to a number of serious health conditions.
+Antioxidants are now considered essential for good health as they may protect the body from molecules which may cause premature aging and help prevent DNA damage that can lead to a number of serious health conditions.
 Pomegranate also contains a significant amount of good sodium, calcium, vitamin C, niacin, thiamin and riboflavin.
-Preliminary evidence suggests that pomegranate is very heart healthy and may reduce cholesterol, reduce blood pressure, slow down LDL cholesterol oxidation and increase blood flow to the heart.
+Preliminary evidence suggests that pomegranate is very heart healthy and may support overall cardiovascular health.

-Some possible benefits of our raw organic Pomegranate Juice powder may include:
+Some possible traditional uses of Raw Organic Pomegranate Juice Powder may include:

 ● Reducing symptoms of diarrhea